SpitFire-666/Firefox-Stuff/README.md

 # Firefox Stuff

-Info, tips, add-ons and more
+A fan page.
+Info, tips, add-ons and more.

+Tips/suggestions welcome!

 ## Why use Firefox?
 Features/functionality that's unique to Firefox

-After being forced to use Edge/Chrome, I've found many things Firefox does better:
+After being forced to use Edge/Chrome at work, I've found many things Firefox does better:

-- **uBlock Origin** works best on Firefox: https://github.com/gorhill/uBlock/wiki/uBlock-Origin-works-best-on-Firefox
+- **uBlock Origin** works best on Firefox:
 - **Ctrl + Tab MRU tab switcher** - including ability to Ctrl + W to close a tab in the dialog!

 ![image](https://user-images.githubusercontent.com/38451588/168515810-84a75560-62ac-441e-be99-b539fe0966c2.png)